szymor/soulfu/README.md

 I do not promise anything as the project is done in my free time.
 I have some ideas, though:
 + avoid recompilation of unchanged scripts by the script compiler,
 + a standalone room editor,
-+ a 3D model converter,
++ conversion of 3D models along with skeletal animation data,
 + proper translation - add language-specific font characters, adjust window layout, translate books and monster names, etc.
 + network game - Aaron wrote a bunch of code for this feature, so I guess it could be made usable with relatively little effort,
 + 64 bit platform support,